hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 **Overview**: This chapter describes how to implement 3-D Secure authentication.

-**Description**: This process involves redirecting the shopper to an authentication page.
-This page is provided and hosted by the shopper's card issuer.
-As this page is hosted by the shopper’s card issuing bank, we have no control over its appearance or functionality.
+**Description**: This process involves redirecting customers to an authentication page.
+This page is provided and hosted by the customer's card issuer.
+Therefore, we have no control over its appearance or functionality.

 ## About 3-D Secure

 **3-D Secure history**: In early 2001, VISA introduced a security protocol called 3-D Secure to improve online transaction performance and to accelerate the growth of electronic commerce through increased consumer confidence.

-**Objective of 3-D Secure**: 3-D Secure aims to provide issuers with the ability to actually authenticate cardholders during online purchases, to reduce the likelihood of fraudulent usage of payment cards and to improve transaction performance to benefit merchants, consumers and acquirers.
+**Objective of 3-D Secure**: 3-D Secure aims to provide issuers with the ability to actually authenticate cardholders during online purchases, to reduce the likelihood of fraudulent usage of payment cards and to improve transaction performance to benefit merchants, customers and acquirers.
 VISA’s branded 3-D Secure program is commonly known as Verified By VISA (VbV).
 Services based on the protocol have also been adopted by MasterCard, under the name MasterCard SecureCode™ (MSC).

 ## Benefits for merchants

 **3-D Secure benefits**: The 3-D Secure process provides enhanced security when performing an authenticated transaction as well as a shift of liability in the event of fraudulent transactions.
-Authentication should strengthen your existing anti-fraud strategy and help protect your business, but bear in mind that coverage of authentication programs is currently limited to Internet transactions.
+Authentication should strengthen your existing anti-fraud strategy and help protect your business, but bear in mind that the coverage of authentication programs is currently limited to Internet transactions.

 **Restriction**: This means that authentication programs do not cover fax, mail or phone orders (MO/TO), nor do they cover all card types.
 The additional security benefits and liability shift of authenticated transactions are currently only supported by Visa and MasterCard.

-## Transaction flow
+## 3-D Secure transaction workflow

 ### Procedure

-Proceed as follows to carry out a transaction:
+Proceed as follows to carry out a transaction.

-1. The merchant calls the HiPay Enterprise API with an `authentication_indicator` value of `1` or `2` (or the Fraud Protection Service (FPS) asks for 3-D Secure).
+1. The merchant calls the HiPay Enterprise API with an `authentication_indicator` value of `1` or `2` (or the Fraud Protection Service (*FPS*) asks for 3-D Secure).
+Please note that in case of an `authentication_indicator` value of `0`, 3-D Secure is not triggered.
-2. To complete the purchase, the cardholder clicks on the **Pay** button after filling in payment card details on the payment page: this activates the Merchant Plug-In (MPI) and initiates a transaction.
+2. To complete the purchase, the cardholder clicks on the **Pay** button after filling in payment card details on the payment page: this activates the Merchant Plug-In (*MPI*) and initiates a transaction.
-3. The MPI identifies the card number and sends it to the Directory Server to determine if the card is in a participating card range.
+3. The *MPI* identifies the card number and sends it to the Directory Server to determine if the card is in a participating card range.
-4. If the issuer is participating for the card range, the Directory sends a Verify Enrollment Request message to the issuer's *ACS* (Access Control Server) to determine if authentication is available for the account number.
+4. If the issuer is participating for the card range, the Directory Server sends a Verify Enrollment Request message to the issuer's Access Control Server (*ACS*) to determine if authentication is available for the account number.
 5. The *ACS* returns a Verify Enrollment Response to the Directory Server.
 	- If authentication is available for this card number, the response then provides the URL of the *ACS* where the cardholder can be authenticated.
 If the payment is on a hosted payment page, the redirection to the *ACS* will be done automatically.
-	- If authentication is not available, the HiPay server then receives a *Cardholder Not Enrolled* or *Authentication Not Available* message and proceeds depending on  the`authentication_indicator` value:
+	- If authentication is not available, the HiPay server then receives a *Cardholder Not Enrolled* or *Unable to Authenticate* message and proceeds depending on  the `authentication_indicator` value:
-		- `1`: Proceeds with a standard transaction processing (skip to step 13).
+		- `1`: Proceeds with standard transaction processing (skip to step 13).
 		- `2`: The transaction is refused.
-6. The Directory Server forwards the *ACS* response to the MPI.
+6. The Directory Server forwards the *ACS* response to the *MPI*.
-7. The MPI sends an Authentication Request message to the cardholder’s browser for routing to the *ACS*.
+7. The *MPI* sends an *Authentication Request* message to the cardholder’s browser for routing to the *ACS*.
-8. The cardholder’s browser passes the Authentication Request to the *ACS*.
+8. The cardholder’s browser passes the *Authentication Request* to the *ACS*.
 9. The *ACS* authenticates the cardholder.
 10. The *ACS* creates, digitally signs and sends an *Authentication Response* to HiPay via the cardholder’s browser.
 The *ACS* also sends a transaction record to the Authentication History Server for storage.
-11. The browser routes the Authentication Response back to the MPI.
+11. The browser routes the *Authentication Response* back to the *MPI*.
-12. The MPI validates the digital signature in the response, verifying that it is from a valid participating issuer.
+12. The *MPI* validates the digital signature in the response, verifying that it is from a valid participating issuer.
-13. HiPay formats and sends to its acquirer an Authorization Request message, which includes information from the issuer’s Authentication Response — including the CVV and the ECI.
-The acquirer passes the Authorization Request to the card network and the transaction completes through standard processing.
+13. HiPay formats and sends its acquirer an *Authorization Request* message, which includes information from the issuer’s *Authentication Response* — including the CVV and the ECI.
+The acquirer passes the *Authorization Request* to the card network and the transaction completes through standard processing.
 14. HiPay sends a notification with the transaction status and 3-D Secure authentication result. *Please refer to the Authentication Results section*.

 ### Workflow overview